-- 1. Run your code with different input sizes (sizeofarray = $10^4$ , $10^5$ , $10^6$ , $10^7$ , $10^8$ ) on a fixed number of cores (CILK\NPROC = 4).
+- 1. Run your code with different input sizes (sizeofarray = 10^4 , 10^5 , 10^6 , 10^7 , 10^8 , 10^9) on a fixed number of cores (namely 4).
 Plot a graph that has input size on its x-axis (in log scale) and speedup on the y-axis.
-Put all three lines (one for each parallel routine you wrote) on the same graph. - 2.
-Run your code on different numbers of cores (CILK\NPROC = 1,2,3,4,5,6,7,8) with a fixed input size (sizeofarray = $10^6$ ).
-Plot a graph that has the number of cores on its x-axis (in normal scale) and speedup on the y-axis.
-Plot all three lines (one for each parallel routine you wrote) on the same graph. - 3.
+Plot all three lines (one for each parallel routine you wrote) on the same graph. - 2.
+Run your code on different numbers of cores (1, 2, 3, 4, 6, 8, 12, 16) with a fixed input size (sizeofarray = 10^8).
+Plot a graph that has the number of cores on its x-axis (in normal scale) and parallel efficiency on the y-axis.
+Plot all three lines (one for each parallel routine) on the same graph. - 3.
 (Extra Credit) Experiment with different coarseness values and report on the sensitivity of the performance to different values. - 4.
 (Extra Credit) The harness reports the speedup of your implementations compared to the sequential inner product.
 It is highly likely that your routines won't enjoy linear speedup.
 What might be the reason?
 Do you think that the algorithm does not have sufficient parallelism, or do you think there is another bottleneck other than parallelism?

 Hint for (4): Using cilkview, you can empirically find out the parallelism of your code.
-However, you should remember that the tool estimates parallelism for the entire program, meaning that your possibly sequential input parsing will make your program look less parallel than it actually is.
-Refer to page 105 of the cilk++ programming guide on how to estimate work/span of a specific portion of your code.
+However, you should turn the tool on only for the test of the innerproduct routine, not for the initialization and output.

 You should do this assignment in a group of two.
-Be sure your turnin contains the names and perm numbers of both group members!
+Be sure your report contains the names and perm numbers of both group members!